 by Jim Kulackoski

-Jim Kulackoski holds an adjunct faculty position at Loyola University Chicago and runs Darshan Center, where he leads and develops programs such as teacher trainings, workshops and a healing clinic.
+Jim Kulackoski has developed programs for and taught at Loyola University Chicago and Rush Medical College.
+He is the founder of Darshan Center, where he leads and develops programs such as teacher trainings, workshops and a healing clinic.